-We specialise in pre-cut frames, rather than restricting our designs to fit a factory panelised system.
+Rather than restricting our designs to fit a factory panelised system, we specialise in pre-cut timber frames.
 This allows us to design homes to any desired shape, even with curved walls, while always maintaining the air-tightness of our structures to to the Passivhaus standard.
-It also means we do not need a crane on site to erect the structure or many lorry loads of panels – a distinct advantage on sites with poor access.
+It also means we do not need a crane on site to erect the structure or send in many lorry-loads of panels, which provides a distinct advantage on sites with difficult access.

 Constructing from I beams, rather than solid timber, also results in minimal cold bridging through the walls because there is minimal solid material crossing the building’s thermal envelope, which when coupled with insulation and airtightness results in a frame that will meet the Passivhaus standard.

 The entire structure is then then externally sheathed with an air tight, solid TG fibre board to provide a completely robust, long term air tight solution.
 We’ve found that this is much more robust than the traditional use of membranes and sticky tapes on the inside face of the wall, and avoids follow on trades being bogged down dealing with working around a membrane.